Micropantry/PantryHub-webapp/README.md

-# Little Pantry
+# Pantry Hub

-Little Pantry is a web application designed to help users locate and monitor community pantries.
+Pantry Hub is a web application designed to help users locate and monitor community pantries.
 The application provides real-time tracking of pantry conditions, inventory management, and an interactive map interface for easy pantry location.

 ## Features